zhl463/ringcentral-js-integration-commons/docs/creating-modules.md

 #Creating Modules

 All integration modules are based on RcModule base class.
 Which is deeply tied to redux.
 Here we'll use the DialingPlan module as an example to walk through the basics of module creation.
+Please note that the code shown here may not be the latest implementation of DialingPlan module.

 Typical Folder Structure
 ---